 - Ask Your Partner

-If you have your partner sleeping in the same bed, just ask her or him if he heard you clenching jaw or grinding teeth during the night.
-Ask a favor if she can wake up earlier that you usually wakes up or sleep later than you so that she can observe for any signs of jaw clenching.
+If you have your partner sleeping in the same bed, just ask her or him if he heard you clenching the jaw or grinding teeth during the night.
+Ask a favor if she can wake up earlier than you usually wake up or sleep later than you so that she can observe for any signs of jaw clenching.

 If you live alone but really need to know that you are clenching your jaw or grinding your teeth, then you may want to record yourself while you sleep during the night so that you can listen to any sound you make while sleeping.